hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree.md

 <h2 id="sample-application">Sample Application</h2>
 ### Programmatically
-The following is a basic sample of how to create a model, associate the model with the tree and display the tree itself.
-In addition, the sample application listens for the *checkBoxClick* event of the tree and as a result every time a checkbox is clicked the function *checkBoxClicked()* is called.
+The following is a basic sample of how to create a store, model, associate the model with the tree and display the tree itself.
+In addition, the sample application listens for the *checkBoxClick* event of the tree and as a result each time a checkbox is clicked the function `checkBoxClicked()` is called.

 ```html
 <!DOCTYPE html>